RandalRoot/CloudBeesDemo/docs/index.md

 ## Installing Python
 Python is easy to download and install.
 A quick internet search will provide you with a download link and several installation videos based on your chosen OS. https://www.google.com/search?q=How+to+install+python (external site).

-You must first download the installation program from  https://www.python.org/downloads/ website (Figure 2).
+You must first download the installation program from the https://www.python.org/downloads/ website (Figure 2).
 This page is context-sensitive, so it should recognize your OS and then provide the appropriate download option.
 Afterward, you run the Windows .exe or the macOS .pkg file to begin installing.

 Figure 2.
 Downloading Python's installation program